shawea/blueGrass/README.md

 # blueGrass
  blueGrass is a library w/ a few function that could help you create stunning & magical UI w/ animation,
     cross platform, mobile-first, SPA (Single Page Applications) for interactive and creative HTML5.
-It is built on top of select 3rd party libraries listed.
+It is built on top of select 3rd party libraries included here for reference.

 These patterns are licensed under Attribution Assurance License ( details are here http://opensource.org/licenses/AAL ) As you may know a license free of cost is not free of obligations.
 These here designs require